The deadline for Spring, 2015 admissions is November 28, 2014.

 Admission to the fully On-line Master of Criminal Justice program is very competitive and limited to a number of well-qualified applicants.
-As an applicant, you will be evaluated on past academic performance (GPA), your resume/vita and personal statement (for program fit and writing ability), score on the Graduate Record Examination (GRE), and overall experience in the criminal justice field or other related areas of expertise.
-Prior to being considered for admission, the Criminal Justice Department must be in receipt of the following materials:
+As an applicant, you will be evaluated on past academic performance (GPA - a minimum overall GPA of 3.0 is required of all applicants), your resume/vita and personal statement (for program fit and writing ability), score on the Graduate Record Examination (GRE - all applicants are required to take the GRE and must score a minimum of the 20th percentile on all categories), and three Letters of Recommendation.
+Prior to being considered for admission, the Department of Criminal Justice must be in receipt of the following materials:

 - A completed application to the Master of Criminal Justice program